TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UserTsconfig/Options.rst

 :aspect:`Description`
    The user will see these additional languages when localizing stuff in TCEforms.
-The list are ids of site languages, as definded in the :ref:`config.yaml languageId <languageid>`
+The list are ids of site languages, as defined in the :ref:`config.yaml languageId <languageid>`